a double girder overhead crane with Stahl hoist

 Wall-mounted overhead crane

-Groupe Industriel Premium also offers wall-mounted overhead cranes.
-A wall-mounted overhead crane is a lifting device attached directly to a wall in your building.
-So, unlike conventional overhead or suspended cranes, it doesn't require a self-supporting structure on the floor, or rails on the ceiling.
+Premium Industrial Group also offers wall-mounted overhead cranes.
+A wall-mounted overhead crane is a lifting system attached directly to a wall in your facility.
+Unlike conventional overhead or under-running cranes, it doesn't require a freestanding structure on the floor, or ceiling-mounted rails.

 Custom